Dolphin-Labs/BD-001-Hachimaru-Documentation/README.md

 #### Microcontroller
 The BD-001 is compatible with the ATMEGA328 and other pin-compatible microcontrollers, such as the ATMEGA168A and ATMEGA168PV.
 It uses a 16MHz external crystal for the clock generation, so any pin-compatible chip that supports this clock generation method should be compatible.
 As described above, the microcontroller can be re-programmed via the ICSP header located on the PCB.

+## Contact Information
+Check the Dolphin Labs homepage [here](www.zefansramek.net/dolphin-labs.php).

+Contact dolphin-labs@hotmail.com with any questions or concerns, or to order.